PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 The `lt` property is set to the character which is the next code point up from the first character in the authors name.
-For instance of the author was "Adam Smith", the `lt` property would be the letter "B" (`String.fromCharCode('Adam Smith'.charCodeAt(0) + 1)` returns `'B'`).
+For instance if the author was "Adam Smith", the `lt` property would be the letter "B" (`String.fromCharCode('Adam Smith'.charCodeAt(0) + 1)` returns `'B'`).
-So here we'll telling LevelDB to give us everything key whose lexicographical value is less than (but not including) the next code point up.
+So here we're telling LevelDB to give us every key whose lexicographical value is less than (but not including) the next code point up.

 In essence, this means our `quotes` stream will output all quotes by a given author.